prclibo/relative-pose-estimation/README.md

 Five-point algorithm (Nister's solver)
 ----------

 * A implementation of the famous 5-point algorithm.
-It is based on solver in the paper:
-D. Nister, “An efficient solution to the five-point relative pose problem,” Pattern Analysis and Machine Intelligence, IEEE Transactions on, vol. 26, no. 6, pp. 756–770, 2004.
+Returns the estimated essential matrix.
+It is based on solver in the paper: D. Nister, “An efficient solution to the five-point relative pose problem,” Pattern Analysis and Machine Intelligence, IEEE Transactions on, vol. 26, no. 6, pp. 756–770, 2004.
 The code also refers to the Matlab implementation from http://www.vis.uky.edu/~stewe/FIVEPOINT/.

 * **Folder**: five-point-nister/